mastering-js/masteringjs.io/tutorials/fundamentals/filter-key.md

 ## Object.keys()

-Another approach to filter using keys is to use the `Object.keys()` method.
-`Object.keys()` will return an array of the keys and you can then iterate through and filter accordingly.
+`Object.keys()` returns an array of keys, and then you can iterate through and filter accordingly.

 ```javascript
 const obj = { name: 'Masteringjs', location: 'Florida', help: true };